-An award-winning international hit
+The Bridge: An award-winning hit

-A body on a bridge
+A body on The Bridge

 The series starts with the discovery of a body of a young woman exactly halfway along the five-mile Øresund Bridge connecting Denmark and Sweden.
 In response, a special bi-national police unit is put together, combining detectives from both Sweden and Denmark.
 There are some stunningly atmospheric scenes on the bridge, which in real life is an imposing outline on Copenhagen's horizon.